alphagov/xgovctf/GettingStarted.md

 You can re-enable a user with a similar command.
 Note, however, that doing so may allow a team to have more members than allowed by the team limit.

+We strongly recommend against removing a user from the database altogether, as submission and achievement logs reference specific users in the database and may behave incorrectly if the relevant users are not present in the database.

 ### <a name="competitiondata-disqualifying"></a> Disqualifying Teams

 Rather than disabling accounts, you may simply want to mark a team as *ineligible* (not on the public scoreboard).
 To mark a team as disqualified, use the following command in the MongoDB terminal: